pigetArduino/gpsLogger/readme.md

 * Go to file
 * Retrieve
 * Import file with GPS Babel
-* Choose (at the end of the list) : Import with gps babel
+* Choose (at the end of the list) : universal csv with field structure in first line
 * Add a map in layer
 * Use Open Street Map (Mapnick) or Bing Aerial